 So if you are an introvert, either you’ll come out majorly transformed (if you can adapt to the environment) or completely crushed.

 After you’ve done the data collation, research and the visualisation, ask yourself – “Is it a pretty sight or scary?”

 The world believes Harvard is a machine that churns out leaders who are highly technical as well.
 While HBS probably enjoys hearing that, the truth is an MBA degree can’t do what an undergrad degree like MS / B.E. / B.Tech can i.e. improve the technical skills of its students.

 So, Harvard relies on a filter system that squeezes out the best technical brains in the applicant pool and trains them on business.
 If you notice, a large number of Harvard students have a technical / engineering undergraduate background.

 From an Indian angle this means, many have an engineering degree (being an IIT graduate doesn’t hurt).
 And then adding some icing on the cake – think about all the leadership positions you held on campus.
 And then put a cherry on top of it – like a high GPA / CGPA or gold/silver medal.

 Don’t be fooled by stories of low GMAT scorers (580) getting into Harvard.
 That generally does not happen with Indian applicants.

 MBA Crystal Ball helped someone with a ‘500 something’ GMAT scorer get into a top ranking school in Europe with full scholarship.
 But here’s the catch.
 He wasn’t Indian and had a profile that was very unique.

-With its huge batch size, HBS relies on desis (and other high scoring demographic pools) with high scores to offset their decision of taking in low scorers.
+With its huge batch size, HBS relies on Indians (and other high scoring demographic pools) with high scores to offset their decision of taking in low scorers.

 Being a branding success story, HBS knows the value of how brands work.
 One in four students at Harvard has been a consultant at top management consulting firm (think – McKinsey, Bain, BCG).